OISST Updates: Ocean SST Cooling Confirmed

 Now a different pattern appears.
 The Tropics cooled sharply to Jan 11, then rise steadily for 4 years to Jan 15, at which point the most recent major El Nino takes off.
 But this time in contrast to ’97-’99, the Northern Hemisphere produces peaks every summer pulling up the Global average.
 In fact, these NH peaks appear every July starting in 2003, growing stronger to produce 3 massive highs in 2014, 15 and 16.
 NH July 2017 was only slightly lower, and a fifth NH peak still lower in Sept.
 2018.

 The highest summer NH peaks came in 2019 and 2020, only this time the Tropics and SH were offsetting rather adding to the warming.
 (Note: these are high anomalies on top of the highest absolute temps in the NH.)
 Since 2014 SH has played a moderating role, offsetting the NH warming pulses.
 After September 2020 temps dropped off down until February 2021.
-Now in 2021-22 there are again summer NH spikes, but in 2022 moderated first by cooling Tropics and SH SSTs, then in October to January 2023 by deeper cooling in NH and Tropics.
-The graph shows the warming spikes since 2015 lifted the Global anomaly by about 0.2C above the mean since 1995.
+In 2021-22 there were again summer NH spikes, but in 2022 moderated first by cooling Tropics and SH SSTs, then in October to January 2023 by deeper cooling in NH and Tropics.

 What to make of all this?
 The patterns suggest that in addition to El Ninos in the Pacific driving the Tropic SSTs, something else is going on in the NH.
 The obvious culprit is the North Atlantic, since I have seen this sort of pulsing before.
 After reading some papers by David Dilley, I confirmed his observation of Atlantic pulses into the Arctic every 8 to 10 years.